thednp/pakframe/README.md

 ## License
-[MIT](LICENSE License).
+[MIT License](LICENSE).
 Feel free to use, modify, and distribute this framework.